Liupold/pidswallow/README.md

 ## Knows Issues
 * <b>sxiv</b> doesn't support this (as of now). https://github.com/muennich/sxiv/issues/398
     - Solution: https://github.com/elkowar/sxiv/tree/set_net_wm_pid (use this).
-* By default, every <b>Xfce Terminal</b> is connected to the same D-Bus daemon.
-This makes it hard for pidswallow to see which terminal should be swallowed, since they all share the same PID.

-   -> As a workaround, you can edit the Xfce Terminal launcher to use the `--disable-server` flag:
-    - Open Application Finder
-    - Search for "Xfce Terminal"
-    - Right click the result that has "Terminal Emulator" as its description and click Edit
-    - Change the "Command" field to `xfce4-terminal --disable-server`
-    - Save

 ## Tricks
 ### Manual swallow (toggle)